Opening a boiler filling loop

 There are a few different reasons for the filling loop not working:

-• Plastic handle snapped: If the plastic handle on the filling loop valve is turning but not letting the water through then the plastic underneath is probably snapped or damaged.
+• Plastic handle snapped: If the plastic handle on the filling loop valve is turning but not letting the water through, the plastic underneath is probably snapped or damaged.

 • You can remove the handle with a screwdriver and replace it, or use some plumbers grips or pliers to turn the metal part of the valve under the handle to open and close it.

-• Filling loop valve stuck: With a stuck valve, you will need to try forcing it open with a pair of pliers.
-Make sure to remove the plastic handle first as it will snap if you don’t.
+• Filling loop valve stuck: With a stuck valve, you must try forcing it open with a pair of pliers.
+Remove the plastic handle first as it will snap if you don’t.

 • Water pressure too low: Very rarely I will come across a house where the pressure isn’t very high in the house so it doesn’t fill the boiler pressure to where you want.